-Are you aware of Harvard’s policies as they apply to contracts?
+Are you aware of UW Madison’s policies as they apply to contracts?
 Applicable federal law?
-Do you need assistance from Harvard’s General Counsel?

 If the overseas research program involves a subaward/subcontract to a foreign organization, it is important that these agreements facilitate a full and complete understanding of sponsor obligations by the foreign organization and its key personnel, as well as the obligations imposed by US and foreign law.
 The use of a standard subaward/subcontract template, such as those developed by the Federal Demonstration Partnership (FDP), will typically not work effectively as a model for a foreign component or foreign site agreement.

 Instead, agreements should include brief descriptions of each regulatory requirement in plain language accompanied by a website link to enable the research and administrative staff of the foreign organization or foreign site to obtain a fuller understanding of these requirements and to establish policies and processes to ensure and monitor compliance.
 Also, agreements to be executed with foreign persons must normally be prepared and/or reviewed by local counsel in the foreign country to ensure compliance with local laws, including labor laws.
-Coordinate with the Office of General Counsel (OGC) on the selection of local counsel and anticipate for these costs.
+Coordinate with the International Projects Office (IPO) on the selection of local counsel and anticipate for these costs.

 In addition, consider following contracting details:

 Will there be a publication?